 During a two week period in the summer of 2005, a significant heat wave resulted in the death of more than 30 people.
 Since this date, the Maricopa County of Government's Heat Relief Network has coordinated and implemented hydration stations, refuge locations, and water donation sites throughout the Valley with the goal of preventing heat related and heat caused deaths among the homeless population and other vulnerable populations

-In 2016 we served 10,969 folks over 60 days with the help of just over 160 volunteers.
-We have increased in the amount of folks we serve each summer.
+In 2017 we served more than 10,000 participants over 60 days with the help of more than 150 volunteers.
+The number of folks we serve increases each summer.